myWAveModel/WAM/README.md

 Technical report:
 Günther, H., Hasselmann, S., Janssen, P.A.E.M.
 (1992).
 The WAM Model cycle 4.
 World Data Center for Climate (WDCC) at DKRZ. https://doi.org/10.2312/WDCC/DKRZ_Report_No04

-An extensive physical and technical description of the WAM derivative ECWAM of ECmWF:
+An extensive physical and technical description of the WAM derivative ECWAM of ECMWF:
 ECMWF.
 (2019).
 IFS Documentation CY46R1.
 ECMWF. https://doi.org/10.21957/21g1hoiuo.

 A book about WAM and wave modelling in general: